 Stephanie Woodward, Village Voice

-Description: Our Final program of "When Nature Dances", site-specific works was at the beautiful Steppingstone Waterside Theater in Steppingstone Park!
-This program was made possible in part with funds from the Decentralization Program, a re-grant program of the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature and is administered by The Huntington Arts Council, Inc.
+This program is made possible with funds from the Decentralization Program as well as the Restart NY Program, both regrant programs of the New York State Council on the Arts with the support of the office of the Governor and the New York State Legislature, and administered by The Huntington Arts Council.